jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Documentation is important, e.g. whether a function has a good description and [Doxygen documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#coding-style-doxygen-compatible-comments) for all its arguments, and high-level documentation of how things work and interact.

-Test coverage is essential; don't hesitate to improve or write any missing [unit](https://github.com/bitcoin/bitcoin/tree/master/src/test) or [functional](https://github.com/bitcoin/bitcoin/tree/master/test/functional) tests, or improve the
+Test coverage is essential; don't hesitate to write any missing [unit](https://github.com/bitcoin/bitcoin/tree/master/src/test) or [functional](https://github.com/bitcoin/bitcoin/tree/master/test/functional) tests, or improve the
 [fuzzing tests](https://github.com/bitcoin/bitcoin/blob/master/doc/fuzzing.md) or
 [benchmarking](https://github.com/bitcoin/bitcoin/blob/master/doc/benchmarking.md).

+A Gregory Maxwell warning to test contributors: "Overly exact tests have greatly diminished value if their exactitude turns them into hyper-active *something changed* detectors, when they would otherwise be more useful as *something isn't right* detectors if constructed more in terms of invariants instead of strict behaviour."

 In general, PRs that intelligently improve documentation and tests in a well thought-out way tend to be well-received.